Learn more about how the Cal Poly Humboldt Library can help

 • Biomedical Literature (MEDLINE) - covers more than 5600 biomedical journals

-All first-time users must REGISTER for a user account.
+All all first-time users must register for an account.
 When you fill in the form (seen below), it would be best if you provide your Cal Poly Humboldt email address.
 You also need to select a username and password.
-Note that there are tips for selecting your username and password.
-Keep track of your username and password as you will be asked for them each time you access SciFinder.
+Note that there are requirements for selecting your username and password.
+Keep track of your username and password as you will be asked for them each time you access SciFindern.

-When accessing SciFinder from an off-campus computer, you'll be prompted first for your Cal Poly Humboldt ID and password and then for your SciFinder username and password.
+When accessing SciFindern from an off-campus computer, you'll be prompted first for your Cal Poly Humboldt ID and password and then for your SciFindern username and password.

-There are many tutorials on searching SciFinder available on the web.
-Here are some of the more important ones:
+There are many tutorials on searching SciFindern available on the web.
+Here are some useful ones:

 How do I get full text of an article?